Notification bot in Teams

 Connect to existing APIs

-If you don't have the required SDK, and want to invoke external APIs in your code.
-The Teams: Connect to an API command in Microsoft Visual Studio Code Teams Toolkit extension, or teamsfx add api-connection command in TeamsFx CLI can be used to bootstrap code to call target APIs.
-For more information, see configure API connection.
+If you don't have the required SDK and want to invoke external APIs in your code, the Teams: Connect to an API command in Microsoft Visual Studio Code Teams Toolkit extension, or the teamsfx add api-connection command in TeamsFx CLI can be used to bootstrap code to call target APIs.
+For more information, see Integrate existing third-party APIs.

 Teams bot application or Teams Incoming Webhook